I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol4-getspecificfilterargumentwide.md

 ## -remarks
 <p>For a list of specific filters that have argument and the interpretation of those arguments, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543071">Event Filters</a>.</p>

-<p>For a list of specific filters that have argument and the interpretation of those arguments, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543071">Event Filters</a>.</p>

 ## -requirements
 <table>
 <tr>